Hell High

-Hell High is a 1989 American slasher film written, produced, and directed by Douglas Grossman, and starring Christopher Stryker, Maureen Mooney, Christopher Cousins, and Millie Prezioso.
+Hell High is a 1989 American slasher film written, produced, and directed by Douglas Grossman, and starring Christopher Stryker, Jason Brill, Maureen Mooney, Christopher Cousins, and Millie Prezioso.
 The film centers on a school teacher who suffers a mental breakdown after being harassed and attacked by a group of her students, driving her into a homicidal rage.

 Plot

 As a child, Brooke Storm goes to play with her dolls in a shack along a biking path in the marsh near her home.
-A man and his girlfriend arrive by motorcycle, during which Brooke conceals herself behind a nearby shack.
-The man attempts to coerce his girlfriend into sexual intercourse, but upon her refusal, the couple departs on the motorcycle.
-As they pass the shack, Brooke throws a bucket of wet mud at them, causing the rider to lose control.
-The motorcycle crashes, and both individuals are killed after being impaled on adjacent fenceposts.
+A man and his girlfriend arrive by motorcycle, and Brooke hides behind the shack while the man violently attempts to force his girlfriend to have sex with him.
+When she refuses, the two depart on his motorcycle.
+As they turn around and pass by the shack, Brooke throws a bucket of wet mud at them, causing him to lose control of his motorcycle, and both are killed when they are impaled on nearby fenceposts.

 Eighteen years later, Brooke lives alone in her childhood home, and is haunted by the deaths she caused as a child, which are now considered unsolved murders.
 Brooke works as a domineering and neurotic high school biology teacher who is unliked by her students.
 One of them, senior Dickens, is particularly antagonistic toward Brooke, and when he taunts and humiliates her during an exam, she slaps him in the face.
 Dickens and his friend Jon-Jon follow Brooke home in their car, and spy through her bathroom window while she masturbates in the shower.

 The next day, Jon-Jon goes to pick up his new waver classmate Queenie at her home to attend the football game, where they meet with Dickens and their prankster friend, Smiler.
 The four disrupt the football game by driving Dickens' car onto the field before fleeing.
 Dickens devises a nebulous revenge prank against Brooke, and brings his friends to the marsh where the young couple were killed eighteen years prior.
 There, they gather swamp mud and then approach Brooke's house, donning Halloween masks.
 They climb onto her roof and begin pounding their feet, and throwing mud at the windows.
 When Brooke steps outside, they dump a bucket of mud on her, triggering traumatic memories of the deaths she caused as a child.